Skip to content

 Drop the in-game music in Settings > Audio > Music and your own playlist takes over without any gap.
 Engine and collision audio stay on, which gives you useful performance feedback.

-Weather matters, music doesn’t.
-According to Codemasters’ patch notes, Dirt 5’s dynamic weather system changes handling significantly across snow, rain, and ice, but that feedback comes through engine audio, not soundtrack.
-Your playlist won’t compete with any information you need to drive well, and the in-game music volume slider sits in Settings > Audio for easy access before each session.
+Weather matters; music doesn’t.
+According to Codemasters’ Dirt 5 system overview, the dynamic weather system spans 4 distinct conditions across snow, rain, fog, and ice, but that feedback comes through engine audio and tire grip, not the soundtrack.
+Your playlist won’t compete with any information you need to drive well, and the music volume slider sits one click deep in Settings > Audio for easy access before each race.

 #Roguelikes and Platformers